Dev-Adnani/esx_merryweatherjob/README.md

 # esx_merryweather

-This resource for ESX adds merryweather armories, vehicle garages and ability for cops to search, handcuff people and much more.
+This resource for ESX adds merryweather armories, vehicle garages and ability to search, handcuff people and much more.

 ### Requirements
 * Auto mode